 You are using an outdated browser.
 For a faster, safer browsing experience, upgrade for free today.

-This policy explains what information BeatsToRapOn (BTR) collects, how we use it, when we share it, how long we keep it, and what privacy choices and rights may apply when you use our website, mobile app, marketplace, audio tools, AI tools, messaging, payments, events, and creator services.
+This policy explains what information BeatsToRapOn (BTR) collects, how we use it, when we share it, how long we keep it, and what privacy choices and rights may apply when you use our website, iOS app, Android app, marketplace, audio tools, AI tools, messaging, payments, events, and creator services.
+BTR is a general-audience music platform for users aged 13 and over.

-We are BTR (BeatsToRapOn).
+We are BTR (BeatsToRapOn), operated from New South Wales, Australia.
 This Privacy Policy applies to beatstorapon.com, related websites, the BTR iOS mobile application, the BTR Android mobile application, software, plug-ins, creator tools, event tools, marketplace services, audio tools, AI tools, podcasts, APIs, connectors, widgets, analytics, payment flows, and other services we provide (together, the “Services”).

 This Privacy Policy explains how we collect, use, disclose, store, transfer, retain, secure, and otherwise process information relating to identified or identifiable individuals, including account holders, anonymous mobile users, artists, listeners, fans, buyers, sellers, event organisers, promoters, marketplace users, contributors, claimants, rights holders, and site visitors.